Jonathan Smith (running back): College career

-Pro career
+Professional career

-After not being selected in the 2004 NFL Draft, Smith was signed by the Kansas City Chiefs.
+After not being selected in the 2004 NFL draft, Smith was signed by the Kansas City Chiefs.
 He was released in September, but was signed to the practice squad in December.
 In 2005, he was assigned to the Amsterdam Admirals of NFL Europe, playing in the backfield alongside Jarrett Payton, son of Pro Football Hall of Famer Walter Payton.
 That year, the Admirals won World Bowl XIII against the Berlin Thunder; Smith scored a 22-yard touchdown in the game.